HallaSurvivor/Blog/_posts/2022-07-11-quasicategories.md

 ---
 layout: post
-title: An Interlude -- quasicategories
+title: An Interlude -- Quasicategories (Homotopy Theories pt 3/4)
 tags:
-  - oo-categories
+  - homotopy-theories
+date: 2022-07-11 03:00
 ---

 In the [other posts][1], we defined $\infty$-categories as being